CodrinSocol/cse3000-research-project/README.md

 This repository contains all the code to run experiments and generate plots for the *Non-Monotonicity in Empirical Learning Curves - Identifying non-monotonicity through anchor-point slope approximation* research project.
 This paper has been produced as part of the CSE3000 - Research Project course at Delft University of Technology, The Netherlands.

+This research builds on top of the LCDB repository, which can be found [here](https://github.com/fmohr/lcdb).

 **Author:** Codrin Socol *(C.Socol@student.tudelft.nl)*

 ### 1. Install dependencies